top of page

 Are there laundry facilities there?

 For those staying at Akrimios for a longer time, there are laundry facilities there at the retreat center.
 At least washing machines.
 From them: "There are 2 washing machines in Orizon Center.
 For sure the customers can use them after speaking with our cleaning lady!
 They can give their laundry to her...
 The charge for that is €5."
+When the washer is done, please empty the washing machine and hang your clothes to dry right away.
+There are clotheslines and clothespins in the grassy area next to the laundry room.

 Who's in charge?